min2ha/ukwa-site/content/target/43444/index.en.md

   "subject": "EU Referendum"
 }

-# Newsweek: Friends of the Earth: We Risk Too Much to Vote for a Brexit

 Samuel Lowe, a board member of Friends of the Earth, writes on how Brexit could remove valuable nature regulations